 If eggs and cheese grilled in the shape of a waffle isn’t your thing, don’t worry, you can make it your thing by adding whatever you desire to the mix.

-It takes four minutes for your chaffle to cook in a mini waffle maker.
+It takes four minutes for your chaffles to cook in a mini waffle maker.
 At first, it will feel soft and not very crispy, but fear not!

-Once you take your chaffle out of the waffle maker and let it rest for a minute or two, it will begin to crisp up and will give you a bit of crunch!
+Once you take your chaffles out of the waffle maker and let them rest for a minute or two, it will begin to crisp up and will give you a bit of crunch!

-A chaffle is about the easiest thing you can make on keto.
+This Keto Chaffles recipe is just about the easiest thing you can make on the “keto menu.”

 Start by preheating your mini waffle maker for a few minutes so that it gets nice and hot.
-You definitely don’t make the mistake of adding the batter before it’s fully warm, or you’ll end up with a sticky, burned mess that doesn’t look like a waffle.
+You definitely don’t want to make the mistake of adding the batter before your mini waffle maker is fully preheated, or you’ll end up with a sticky, burned mess that doesn’t look like a keto waffle.

-Other than that though, if you’ve ever stayed at a hotel that has a “make-your-own-waffle” station for breakfast, you are qualified to make this recipe!
+Other than that though, if you’ve ever stayed at a hotel that has a “make-your-own-waffle” station for breakfast, you are more than qualified to make this recipe!
+Even if you never actually used that waffle maker.

 While your chaffle will be crispy after it cools, if you like yours a little on the crispier side, you can opt to leave it in for another minute or so, or you could do this: